 OnlineHost: On June 3, 1997, Epic Records released the "Greatest Hits" of one of the most popular and influential bands of the rock era: Boston.
-This 16-track anthology includes not only Boston's best-known and best-loved ebony porn songs, but also three brand new Boston songs recorded and produced by group founder, guitarist and composer Tom Scholz.
+This 16-track anthology includes not only Boston's best-known and best-loved songs, but also three brand new Boston songs recorded and produced by group founder, guitarist and composer Tom Scholz.

 OnlineHost: Tonight, while on tour, Brad Delp (vocals, guitar, keyboards) joins us to discuss their latest projects and their tour, encompassing more than forty cities in the US and Canada.
 Welcome!

 AOLiveMC10: Welcome to AOL Live Brad Delp.

 BDelp: Great to be here!

 AOLiveMC10: Ready for some questions from your fans?